Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 1. Meguiar’s Ultimate Polish — Best Overall

 Covered above — the gloss winner and our all-round pick.
 Pros: stunning deep gloss, removes light swirls, works by hand or machine, forgiving, cheap.
 Cons: light cut only — pair with a compound for heavy defects; the glaze oils mean you must protect afterwards.
-Check price.
+Check Price on Amazon.

 2. Meguiar’s Ultimate Compound — Heavier Correction